Have you ever needed to provide a username and passphrase, but you didn't have it

 options that allows full interoperability among different installations; a file

-encrypted "on the road" using the using the thumb drive installation can be
+encrypted "on the road" using the thumb drive installation can be decrypted on

 * Secure access to confidential data from any Java (1.6+) enabled device.

-* Piece of mind, knowing that secured data cannot be easily compromised.
+* Piece of mind, knowing that your secured data cannot be easily compromised.

 * An easy to use application with a multi-document editor for text files.